craigbeck/craigbeck.github.com/source/resume/index.markdown

 <hr/>

-The languages I am currently most fluent in are **Python** and **Javascript**, although I have done work with Java and C#, and would *love* to work with **node.js**, **Ruby**, or **Elixir** and **Erlang**.
+The languages I am currently most fluent in are **Python** and **Javascript**, although I have done work with Java and C#, I am most passionate to work with **node.js**, **Ruby**, or **Elixir** and **Erlang**.

 I am most comfortable with agile development processes and enjoy